-The Swedish Society of San Francisco and Oakland laid the corner stone of the Swedish-American hall yesterday afternoon with much ceremony and great rejoicing.
-The members of the society assembled at the Swedish Lutheran Church, Fifteenth and Dolores streets, and marched behind an orchestra to Veterans' Hall, on Duboce avenue, where the United Swedish Singers of the Pacific Coast, now holding a convention and singing festival in San Francisco and Oakland, Joined the local society, and the procession than marched to the new structure, on Market street, between Church and Sanchez streets.
+The Swedish Society of San Francisco and Oakland laid the corner atone of the Swedish-American hall yesterday afternoon with much ceremony and great rejoicing.
+The members of the society assembled at the Swedish Lutheran Church, Fifteenth and Dolores streets, and marched behind an orchestra to Veterans' Hall, on Duboce avenue, where the United Swedish Singors of the Pacific Const, now holding a convention and singing featival in San Francisco and Oakland, Joined the local society, and the procession then marched to the new structure, on Market street, between Church and Sanchez streets.